magnusmaynard/ratcam/capture/README.md

 4. Ensure ext4 formated USB or storage is connected into the Jetson.
 Ideally above 64GB to store enough footage.
 5. Ensure USB storage is automatically mounted to a location on boot.

-    Tip, add line `UUID=<insert UUID of drive> /media/data auto nosuid,nodev,nofail 0 0` to `/etc/fstab`
+    > Tip, add line `UUID=<insert UUID of drive> /media/data auto nosuid,nodev,nofail 0 0` to `/etc/fstab`

 ## Install Camera Drivers
-At the time of write, the v3 camera (with the Sony X708 sensor) is not supported on the official L4T drivers.
+At the time of writing, the v3 camera (with the Sony X708 sensor) is not supported on the official L4T drivers.
 The default CSI sensor is IMX219.
 It is possible to use IMX477 using [Jetson-IO](https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3273/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/hw_setup_jetson_io.html#wwpID0E02D0HA).

 Plugging in the CSI connector and rebooting reports `board setup failed` error in dmesg.